ianshulx/Django-Projects-for-beginners/README.rst

 * Navigate to project directory.
 ``cd DSA-Hacktoberfest2022``
-* Create a new Branch
+* Create a new Branch.
 ``git checkout -b my-new-branch``
-* Add your contribution
+* Add your contribution.
 ``git add .``
 * Commit your changes.
 ``git commit -m "Relevant message"``
 * Then push
 ``git push origin my-new-branch``
-* Create a new pull request from your forked repository, and you are DONE!
+* Create a new pull request from your forked repository, and you are DONE!.

 .. |PyVersion| image:: https://img.shields.io/pypi/pyversions/djangocms-installer.svg?style=flat-square
     :target: https://pypi.python.org/pypi/djangocms-installer